AI Agents in B2B Customer Support

 Step 1: Identify High-Confidence Starting Points

-Start with specific, high-confidence use cases that provide value without requiring customer-facing automation:
+Start with specific, high-confidence use cases that provide value without requiring customer-facing automation like:

-Automatic case summarization: Engineers opening cases see AI-generated summaries of complex case history, previous interactions, and current status - providing context, not automated responses.
+Automatic case summarization: Support teams opening cases see AI-generated summaries of complex case history, previous interactions, and current status that provide context.

-Surfacing similar resolved cases: When cases come in, AI identifies similar past cases with resolution notes and relevant Jira bugs - giving engineers starting points, not answers.
+Surfacing similar resolved cases: When cases come in, AI identifies similar past cases with resolution notes and relevant Jira bugs to give engineers starting points, not answers.

-Drafting responses for human review: AI generates draft responses that engineers edit before sending - augmenting workflow, not replacing human judgment.
+Drafting responses for human review: AI generates draft responses that Support can edit before sending - augmenting workflow, not replacing human judgment.

-These use cases build organizational confidence in AI quality while delivering immediate engineer productivity value.
+These use cases build organizational confidence in AI quality while delivering immediate support productivity.

 Step 2: Build with Progressive Automation